lynn2002-18/beauty-salon-website/README.md

 # beauty-salon-website
-A frontend web project for a beauty salon site
+A commercial website for a beauty salon focusing on environment, facial services, brand storytelling, and interactive design.